Compunet: Client

-For the Commodore 64, Compunet provided a custom 1200/75 baud modem (affectionately known as the "brick") which utilised the machine's cartridge port.
+For the Commodore 64, Compunet provided a custom 1200/75 bit/s modem (affectionately known as the "brick") which utilised the machine's cartridge port.
 As well as the usual modem features, the device had a custom ROM which contained the rudiments of the software required to access the service.
 This software could be updated automatically upon connection to the service.

 Out of the box, the modem was unable to connect to standard Bulletin board systems unless an optional software package was purchased.

 The modem was programmed with a unique ID.
 This allowed it to work as a dongle to help prevent copyright infringement of protected software.

 The custom nature of the technology hindered Compunet to a degree.
 The graphical design was very much keyed into the Commodore 64's graphical capabilities.
 Although this was more powerful than the Viewdata systems such as Prestel, it meant porting was difficult.
 However, software was later made available for the Amiga (1987) and Atari ST (1988).
 A PC version was developed in-house but never made publicly available.

 The Amiga and Atari ST versions both emulated the graphics and interface of the original Commodore 64.
 However, the PC version was teletype in nature, utilising Kermit for file transfers.